 Generalized horizon labels (GHL) represent an expert-guided selection of horizon designations that were consistently observed in the field, and meaningful in terms of soil morphology and management.
 These designations were determined to convey the "morphologic story" or conceptual framework of most-likely horizons typically observed in a suite of soil profiles associated with a specific soil series or map unit soil component.
 The Official Series Description or OSD (Soil Survey Staff, 2015) of the Loafercreek series typical pedon and range in characteristics defines this soil series concept.
 In this case, the OSD provided a useful GHL template, however, older OSDs or those based on a very limited set of data may not adequately convey an appropriate morphologic story.

-Once a set of GHL have been determined (in the case of the sample dataset: Oi, A, BA, Bt1, Bt2, Bt3, Cr, R), it is neccessary to create and apply a set of rules that map the field-described designations to corresponding GHL.
+Once a set of GHL have been determined (in the case of the sample dataset: Oi, A, BA, Bt1, Bt2, Bt3, Cr, R), it is necessary to create and apply a set of rules that map the field-described designations to corresponding GHL.
 When working with a set of pedons that have been described by a small number of individuals over a short period of time (i.e. consistency in both designation application and standards) it is possible to use a regular expression (REGEX) pattern matching to apply GHL.
 This process typically requires expert-guided review of: 1) regional patterns in horizonation style, 2) morphologic property differences by groups of field-described designation, and, 3) patterns of horizonation and properties with depth.
 We used a combination of field-described clay content, rock fragment volume, moist Munsell value, and horizon mid-point to evaluate GHL assignments and determine the final set of REGEX rules.
 Due to this iterative process, local experience with these soils and their properties are (mostly) preserved within the REGEX rules and corresponding GHL.
 It should be noted that there are some cases where pattern matching alone is not enough and manual adjustment of GHL on a horizon-by-horizon basis are needed.
 For simplicity, only REGEX-based assignment of GHL was used in this study.

 At present there are limited means of capturing this type of soil horizon "micro-correlation" information developed in the application of GHL to soil horizon data.
-The authors suggest that future studies maintain a record of orginal horizon designations, generalized horizon labels suitable for aggregation, and the rules used to apply these labels.
+The authors suggest that future studies maintain a record of original horizon designations, generalized horizon labels suitable for aggregation, and the rules used to apply these labels.
 Such a record would be useful should more data on a soil be collected or laboratory data be included in the horizon data set.
 A convenient, quantitative evaluation of GHL assignments can be performed using the silhouette width metric (Rousseeuw, 1987).
 This metric, commonly used to assess clustering labels, provides a simple metric that can be used to address the basic question of GHL assignment: "given a set of data and labels, how well do these labels split differences within the data?".
 A more detailed description of this approach has been documented in chapter (???).

 Aggregation of Generalized Horizon Labels